List of Disney's Hercules characters: In Hercules

-Before the events of the film, Megara sold her soul to Hades so he would return her boyfriend's soul.
-He did, but soon after Megara's boyfriend dumped her for another girl.
-As a result, she remains trapped as a slave to Hades, and he uses her beauty and charm to persuade monsters to join his army.
 In Hercules, Hades visits the Fates and learns that he could succeed at universal conquest by releasing the Titans in eighteen years, but if Hercules should fight, he will fail.
 To prevent this, he sends his minions, Pain and Panic, to kidnap baby Hercules and give him a potion that would render him mortal and kill him.
 However, Hercules does not drink all of it, and thus retained his godlike strength.
 Pain and Panic, however, tell Hades that Hercules is dead, hoping that he will not find out.

+At some point, Meg sold her soul to Hades so he would return her boyfriend's soul.
+He did, but soon after Meg's boyfriend dumped her for another girl.
+As a result, she remains trapped as a slave to Hades, and he uses her beauty and charm to persuade monsters to join his army.

 After discovering that Hercules is still alive, Hades sets up the Hydra as a fixed contest, but Hercules is able to defeat him.
 Frustrated, Hades sends more monsters, only for Hercules to defeat them.
-After learning that Hercules has fallen in love with Megara, he uses this to his advantage and makes a deal with Hercules: he must give up his superhuman strength for the next twenty-four hours in exchange for Megara's freedom.
+After learning that Hercules has fallen in love with Meg, he uses this to his advantage and makes a deal with Hercules: he must give up his superhuman strength for the next twenty-four hours in exchange for Meg's freedom.
 Hercules agrees, as long as Meg will be safe from any harm.
-Hades then reveals that Megara was working for him, crushing Hercules' will to fight.
+Hades then reveals that Meg was working for him, crushing Hercules' will to fight.
 Hades then releases the Titans, who defeat and imprison the gods, and sends the Cyclops to kill Hercules to keep him from interfering in his plans, but Hercules defeats the monster using his wits.
-However, Megara is seriously injured saving Hercules from a falling pillar, negating Hades's deal that she would not be hurt.
+However, Meg is seriously injured saving Hercules from a falling pillar, negating Hades's deal that she would not be hurt.
 Hercules regains his powers and returns to Mount Olympus, where he defeats the Titans and frees the gods.
-Hades is upset by this, but taunts Hercules, telling him that while he was fighting the Titans, Megara died from her injuries.
+Hades is upset by this, but taunts Hercules, telling him that while he was fighting the Titans, Meg died from her injuries.

 At the film's post-climax battle, Hercules then travels to the Underworld to rescue her soul and offers himself to Hades in exchange for her freedom.
 He swims into the River Styx to retrieve her soul; he nearly dies, but his godhood is restored by the selfless act of being willing to risk his life to save her.
-Hercules emerges from the pit with Megara's soul in his arms, much to Hades' shock and anger.
+Hercules emerges from the pit with Meg's soul in his arms, much to Hades' shock and anger.
 Knowing that he cannot stop Hercules, Hades begs him to try and ease things with him and the other gods, but Hercules refuses and punches Hades into the River Styx, where he is swarmed by vengeful souls and dragged into its depths.